Same Day Dental Crowns Near Me in Houston

 - All-Porcelain or All-Ceramic Dental Crowns – They give off a better natural teeth color match than all the other types of crowns.
 For people with metal allergies, they are just perfect.
 They can be placed as a covering for both the back and front teeth.

-Procedure for Installation a Dental Crown
+Procedure for Installation of Dental Crowns Near Me

 After filing or filling of the teeth to the proper shape, an impression of the tooth and those surrounding it will be taken by the dentist and then sent to the dental lab, so that the permanent crown can be designed.
 At the end of this initial call, you will be given a temporary crown to protect your tooth until the permanent crown becomes ready.